 I would like to attend FSI but I wasn't invited.
 Can I apply to the program?

 Currently, FSI is an invitation-only program.
-We encourage students who were not invited to the program to discuss any concerns about their transition to college with their academic advisers, deans, or directors of studies.
+We encourage students who were not invited to the program to discuss their transition to college with their academic advisers, deans, or directors of studies.

 How much does it cost to attend FSI?